Bird Paradise in Mandai Wildlife Reserve slider image

 Bird Paradise in Mandai Wildlife Reserve

-Bird Paradise in Mandai Wildlife Reserve is the flagship bird park at Mandai Wildlife Reserve; Atelier Ten has supported Mandai Wildlife Group since 2014, guiding the sustainability strategy from masterplan to operations.
-Our services covered climate analysis; thermal and daylight modelling; energy strategy and renewable siting; water budgeting and reuse; materials and construction waste guidance; certification leadership; measurement and verification.
+Located in the Mandai Wildlife Reserve, Bird Paradise is one of Asia’s largest bird parks, home to 3,500 birds across 400 species.
+Since 2014, Atelier Ten has supported Mandai Wildlife Group on its sustainability strategy – from masterplan to operations – collaborating on climate analysis, thermal and daylight modelling, energy strategy and renewable energy siting, water saving and reuse, materials and construction waste guidance, certification leadership, measurement and verification.

-Shade, airflow and restraint set the tone.
-Broad roofs and dense planting temper radiant heat, while orientation to the breeze keeps spaces open to natural ventilation.
-Thermal comfort analysis, including future climate scenarios, shaped the landscape and the comfort of outdoor areas.
+Like other new developments and upgraded projects at the Mandai Wildlife Reserve, Bird Paradise was designed to be carbon-efficient and nature-sensitive.
+Broad roofs and dense planting mitigate radiant heat, while building orientation maximises natural ventilation.
+Thermal comfort analysis, including future climate scenarios, shaped landscape design to improve outdoor comfort.